serumstudio/anglo/README.md

 > **Next**: [Installation](https://github.com/serumstudio/anglo#installation)

 **Anglo** is an *open source* framework use for deploying and developing, **web applications** <br>
 with modern and lightweight integration.
-It was created to web applications easily and reliable.
+It was created to build web applications easily and reliable.

 It also comes with alot of different [features](https://github.com/serumstudio/anglo#features) that you may want to check out.
 Anglo was mainly <br>
 built at the top of **WSGI Environment**.
 It serves as a full wrapper for WSGI that makes your <br>